William G. Walker: Role in the Balkans

 In August 1997, Walker was named as a Special Representative of the Secretary General and was appointed to head the United Nations Transitional Administration for Eastern Slavonia, Baranja and Western Sirmium (UNTAES).
 He led a mission consisting of some 800 UN civilian and 2,500 military peacekeepers and administrators.
 The mission was responsible for overseeing the peaceful reintegration of this Serb-controlled region of eastern Slavonia into Croatia following the end of the Croatian War.

 Walker was subsequently appointed to head the Kosovo Verification Mission, leading some 1400 international and 1500 local staff between October 1998 and June 1999 along with British Major General John Drewienkiewicz, Walker's military adviser.
 This was a peacekeeping mission mounted by the Organization for Security and Cooperation in Europe in an attempt to halt the ongoing violence in Kosovo by verifying compliance on the part of Yugoslav forces with U.N. resolutions.

 Following the Račak massacre of 45 Kosovar Albanians in January 1999, Walker visited the site and called it an "unspeakable atrocity" and "crime very much against humanity."
 On January 18, 1999, the FR Yugoslavia government accused him of "going far beyond his mandate", and of "waging a campaign of disinformation against Serbia", declaring him persona non grata and ordering him to leave the country.
 A week later, on the intervention by European Council and Russian Federation, Prime Minister of FR Yugoslavia Momir Bulatović froze the decision.
 The Račak massacre was a pivotal incident in pushing NATO into launching its bombing campaign against Yugoslavia.
 The OSCE mission was discontinued following the end of the Kosovo War in June 1999.
 In a 2008 interview, Helena Ranta, the Finnish pathologist who was tasked with examining the Račak massacre, accused Walker of pressuring her into proclaiming that Serbian security forces were responsible for the massacre in her report, despite it not being a part of her job.

 On November 24, 2008, he became honorary citizen of Republic of Albania, the title given by President Bamir Topi.
-On January 15, 2009, on the 10th anniversary of the Račak massacre, he was awarded the Golden Medal of Freedom by the President and Prime Minister of the Republic of Kosovo.
-In January 2017 a statue of Walker was erected in the village of Račak.
+On January 15, 2009, on the 10th anniversary of the Reçak massacre, he was awarded the Golden Medal of Freedom by the President and Prime Minister of the Republic of Kosovo.
+In January 2017 a statue of Walker was erected in the village of Reçak.

 During the 2010 Kosovo elections Walker supported and campaigned for then Albanian nationalist and radical Albin Kurti.
 Walker has repeatedly criticized former Kosovo President Hashim Thaçi and accused him of corruption.
 In 2020 Walker was hired as a consultant for Thaci.
 The five month agreement was signed by Thaci and the Walker Foundation, an association set up by Walker.

 In January 2023, President of Albania Bajram Begaj granted Walker one of the nation's highest awards, the Knight of the Order of the Flag.

+Walker was awarded with Doctor Honoris Causa price, in Universiteti Haxhi Zeka in Pejë.